 - Bulkage of Sand test – Helps to define the volumetric change of sand when it is saturated.

-- Density of Sand Test – Helps to determine the density of sand per cubic meter, which helps in estimation.
+- The density of Sand Test – Helps to determine the density of sand per cubic meter, which helps in estimation.

 Tests on Fresh Concrete